Highlights and Lowlights: 10 Ways to Wear This Hair Color Combination

 What’s the Difference Between Highlights and Lowlights?

-In many ways, highlights and lowlights are very similar and this includes the methods used to achieve them.
-They’re both applied either in the traditional way using foils, or painted on freehand.
+In many ways, highlights and lowlights are very similar, including the methods used to achieve them.
+They’re both applied either in the traditional way using foils or painted on freehand.
 The one key difference between highlights and lowlights though is that highlights use bleach to lift and lighten, while lowlights take your base color down a few shades darker to add extra dimension.